-Optical Fiber Amplifiers and Laser Modules for Satellite Communications presented at Photonics West
+Optical Fiber Amplifiers and Laser Modules for Satellite Communications

 It has been a very busy year for Gooch & Housego’s R&D and this year we will report on our progress within the space photonics and quantum technologies programs at Photonics West 2017 in San Francisco.
 Specifically within space photonics, we will present latest developments in radiation-resistant optical fiber amplifiers, as well as transmission and pump laser modules for space communications and remote sensing.